-As part of the Pillsbury Baking giveaway I posted a few days ago, Pillsbury sent me a few boxes of their new cake mixes to experiment with.
+As part of a Pillsbury Baking giveaway, Pillsbury sent me a few boxes of cake mix to experiment with.
 This cake (along with the White Chocolate Cheesecake Key Lime Bundt Cake) was one of the experiments.
 I wanted to see how using a popular technique for extending cake mix would work with the new Orangesicle flavored mix.
 Judging by my friends’ assessment of this cake, it worked very well.

 Enhanced Orangesicle Cake Mix Cake

 - 1 box 15.2 oz Pillsbury Orange Creamsicle flavored cake mix